Protesters Falls walking track

 Protesters Falls walking track leads through superb World Heritage rainforest before arriving at spectacular waterfalls in Nightcap National Park, near Lismore.

-- Nightcap National Park
+- Nightcap National Park in North Coast

 - 1.4km return